vineetschaudhary/TwitterSearch/README.md

 > java -jar twitter-search-0.0.1.jar -debug

 <br>
-In case posrts are already used then use above command to specify port.
+In case ports are already used then use above command to specify port. <br>
 > java -jar -Dmanagement.port=9991 -Dserver.port=9992  twitter-search-0.0.1.jar

 <br>